hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 :::caution

 You will need a [**JLink Probe**](https://www.segger.com/products/debug-probes/j-link/) for this to work properly.
-This is for an advanced debugging.
+This is for advanced debugging.
 You have to have `arm-none-eabi-gdb` and `JLinkGDBServerCL` in **PATH** for this to work.
-If you are using our portable version you don’t have to worry about that and you just need the JLink Probe
+If you are using our portable version you don’t have to worry about that and you just need the JLink Probe.

 :::